AndrewJBateman/ionic-angular-project/README.md

 * [Theme variables.scss](https://ionicframework.com/docs/theming/css-variables) file used to create a global color theme using the [Ionic color palette](https://ionicframework.com/docs/theming/color-generator) (note colors were in rgb not #hex as shown in the Ionic tutorial).
 * [Ionic datetime picker interface](https://ionicframework.com/docs/api/datetime) used to select booking dates.
 Alternative is a random dates option.
 * [RxJS](https://angular.io/guide/rx-library) reactive programming used to manage state.
+* Error handling added
+* Firebase backend database used to store place and booking data.

 ## Status & To-do list